-- their per capita share of alternative energy resources should provide to counties that host more than their per capita share. - (b) In support of its obligations under (a) of this subsection, the committee must review the report produced by the department of commerce under section 307 of this act. - (2) The committee must hold at least four meetings, at least two of which must be in eastern Washington.
-The first meeting of the committee must occur by September 30, 2023. - (3) Relevant state agencies, departments, and commissions, including the energy facility site evaluation council, shall cooperate with the committee and provide information as the chair reasonably requests. - (4) The committee shall report its findings and any recommendations to the energy facility site evaluation council and the committees of the legislature with jurisdiction over environment and energy laws by December 1, 2024.
+- There is hereby created the joint committee on energy supply ((and)), energy conservation, and energy resilience. - 5 Sec.
+309. RCW 44.39.012 and 2005 c 299 s 4 are each amended to read as follows: - 7 The definitions in this section apply throughout this chapter 8 unless the context clearly requires otherwise. - 9 (1) "Committee" means the joint committee on energy supply 10 ((and)), energy conservation, and energy resilience. - 12 (2) "Conservation" means reduced energy consumption or energy 12 cost, or increased efficiency in the use of energy, and activities, 13 measures, or equipment designed to achieve such results. - NEW SECTION.
+Sec.
+310. (1) The committee shall review the report produced by the department of commerce under section 307 of this act and consider any policy or budget recommendations to reduce impacts and increase benefits of the clean energy transition for rural communities, including mechanisms to support local tax revenues and public services. - 20 (2) The committee must hold at least two meetings, at least one 21 of which must be in eastern Washington.
+The first meeting of the 22 committee must occur by September 30, 2023. - (3) Relevant state agencies, departments, and commissions, including the energy facility site evaluation council, shall cooperate with the committee and provide information as the chair reasonably requests. - (4) The committee shall report its findings and any recommendations to the energy facility site evaluation council and the committees of the legislature with jurisdiction over environment and energy laws by December 1, 2024.
 Recommendations of the committee may be made by a simple majority of committee members.
-In the event that the committee does not reach majority-supported recommendations, the committee may report minority findings supported by at least two members of the committee. - 21 (5) The definitions in this subsection apply throughout this section unless the context clearly requires otherwise. - 23 (a) "Alternative energy" means energy derived from an alternative energy resource specified in RCW 80.50.020(1). - 25 (b) "Committee" means the joint committee on energy supply, 26 energy conservation, and energy resilience created in RCW 44.39.010. - (6) This section expires June 30, 2025.
+In the event that the committee does not reach majority-supported recommendations, the committee may report minority findings supported by at least two members of the committee. - 35 (5) The definitions in this subsection apply throughout this section unless the context clearly requires otherwise. - 37 (a) "Alternative energy" means energy derived from an alternative energy resource specified in RCW 80.50.020(1).

+- 1 (b) "Committee" means the joint committee on energy supply, 2 energy conservation, and energy resilience created in RCW 44.39.010. - 3 (6) This section expires June 30, 2025.